-We have audited the accompanying general-purpose financial statements of Gallia County, as of and for the year ended December 31, 2000, as listed in the table of contents.
-These general-purpose financial statements are the responsibility of Gallia County's management.
+We have audited the accompanying general-purpose financial statements of Gallia County, Ohio (the County) as of and for the year ended December 31, 2001, as listed in the table of contents.
+These general-purpose financial statements are the responsibility of the County's management.
 Our responsibility is to express an opinion on these general-purpose financial statements based on our audit.

-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the general-purpose financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the County, as of December 31, 2000, and the results of its operations and cash flows of its proprietary fund types for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the County, as of December 31, 2001, and the results of its operations and cash flows of its proprietary fund types and discretely presented component units for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated June 1, 2001 on our consideration of the County's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
+In accordance with Government Auditing Standards, we have also issued our report dated June 13, 2002 on our consideration of the County's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.